LMZimmer/gbm_bench/README.md

 ENTRYPOINT ["python3", "inference.py"]
 ```

 ## Adding new datasets

-Datasets are handled with the LongitudinalDataset class in utils.parsing.
-This class can parse datasets that have a specific directory structure and can save/load the paths as json.
-Therefore, the prefered method would be to create a json file that can be read from this class.
-An example for this is given e.g. in data/datasets/rhuh.json.
-LongitudinalDataset can also automatically parse specific directory structures, but then identifying preop, postop, followup is an issue.
+Datasets are handled by the `LongitudinalDataset` class in `utils.parsing`.
+This class supports:

+- Parsing from a specific directory structure
+- Reading/writing dataset paths via JSON

+The recommended approach is to provide a compatible `.json` file.
+Example: [`data/datasets/rhuh.json`](data/datasets/rhuh.json).
+Automatic parsing is also supported, though naming consistency (e.g., for `preop`, `postop`, `followup`) can be a challenge.